Table of contents of the article:

 Something similar could easily be replaced by a dedicated physical Server on which to run Percona Server or Maria DB with dedicated support.

-If we take the following configuration as an example, we are faced with exactly double the physical cores (and obviously the threads) with a 5Ghz clock cycle against the 3 of the instance on Amazon AWS.
+If we take the following configuration as an example, we are faced with exactly double the physical cores (and obviously the threads) with a 5Ghz clock cycle compared to the 3 of the instance on Amazon AWS.

 Does it make sense to spend 7000 euros, instead of 185 (let's also imagine it was 500 euros for system assistance, to round up to 1000 for various and any)?
 In the worst case scenario, does it make sense to spend 7000 euros instead of 1000?